David Thomas wants to volunteer 2017-10-08 19:46:11 +0100

 David Thomas, councillor for Holywell

 Dr. David Thomas is a senior water engineer with international consultants Mott MacDonald.
-His connection with Oxford goes back to 1991 when he studies mathematics at Corpus Christi College.
+His connection with Oxford goes back to 1991 when he studied mathematics at Corpus Christi College.